 Habib `Umar then returned to his home city and immediately began to breathe new life into the religious life of the region.
 His tireless work led to the establishment of Dar al-Mustafa in 1414 (1994).
 Dar al-Mustafa is a centre for traditional Islamic learning based upon three foundations: the first is `ilm (knowledge), learning the sciences of the Sacred Law from those who are qualified to impart them through connected chains of transmission; the second is tazkiyah, purifying the soul and refining one’s character and the third is da`wah, calling to Allah and conveying beneficial knowledge.
 Dar al-Mustafa began in Habib `Umar’s house next to the Mawla `Aidid mosque and a batch of students from South East Asia came to study with him, as well as students from Tarim and other parts of Yemen.
 As the number of students increased, the need for a purpose-built building became clear.
 Land was duly purchased and building started.
 Dar al-Mustafa was officially opened in 1417 (1997).
 Habib `Umar honoured his father’s sacrifice by making the opening date 29th Dhu’l-Hijjah, the day on which Habib Muhammad was abducted.
 Although Dar al-Mustafa was established recently, it is intimately connected to the illustrious legacy of the scholarly tradition of Hadramawt, which stretches back more than a thousand years.
 In this we witness the renewal of the religion (tajdid) that is taking place at the hands of Habib `Umar.

 Dar al-Zahra’ was opened in 1422 (2001) to provide learning opportunities for women as well.
 A number of branches of Dar al-Mustafa have since been opened in Hadramawt and South East Asia.
-A branch has been opened in the Yemeni capital, San`a’, and older ribats have also been revived, such as the ribats of al-Shihr, Mukalla’ and `Aynat.
+A branch was opened in the Yemeni capital, San`a’, and older ribats have also been revived, such as the ribats of al-Shihr, Mukalla’ and `Aynat.
 Dar al-Mustafa and its branches continue to grow and receive students from all corners of the earth.

 Habib `Umar constantly travels to convey the Prophetic message and to call people to Allah.
 He delivers regular lectures and khuṭbahs within Hadramawt and often makes trips abroad.
 His travels have taken him to almost all the Arab states, East and South Africa, South East Asia and Australia, the Indian Subcontinent, Western Europe and Scandinavia and North America.
-He has connected to the chains of transmission of the scholars of these regions and has also participated in many Islamic conferences.
+He has connected to the chains of transmission of the scholars of these regions and has also participated in many conferences.

 His Writings and Publications